-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY consumer's request to correct the same alleged inaccuracy, because § 7023(g) appears to authorize consumers to reargue the exact same issue twice a year in perpetuity. personal information, strengthening consumer privacy while giving attention to the impact on business, and providing businesses and consumers with clear guidance about their responsibilities and rights.
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY the exact same issue twice a year in perpetuity, with all the associated costs and without serving anyone's interests. rights.
 See Prop.
 24, as approved by voters, Gen. Elec.
 (Nov.
 3, 2020), §§ 3(A)(2) and (3), 3(B)(4), (C)(1) and (2).
 As explained in the ISOR, § 7023(g) pertains to repeat requests to correct and aims to minimize the burden on businesses by allowing them to reject any subsequent request to correct, if within the preceding six months the consumer already made a request to correct the same piece of information and if that prior request was denied.
 ISOR, p.
 31. The timing also aligns with the number of requests to know allowed by the statute.
 See Civ.
-Code § 1798.130(b). - §7 7023(h) 355.
+Code § 1798.130(b). - § 7 7023(h) 355.
 Supports § 7023(h)'s allowing businesses to deny fraudulent or abusive requests with a good-faith, reasonable, and documented belief that a request to correct is fraudulent or abusive.
 Supports the requirement that a business inform the requestor that it will not comply with a request and provide an explanation why it believes the request is fraudulent or abusive.
 The Agency appreciates this comment of support.
 No change has been made in response to this comment.
 The comment concurred with the proposed regulations, so no further response is required.
 W20-33 W77-1 0212 0839 356.
 Delete or revise § 7023(h) so that a business that determines a request to correct is fraudulent or abusive is not required to inform the requestor that it will not comply or to provide an explanation of why it believes the request was fraudulent or abusive.
-Comment claims that a requirement to explain a denial based on fraud poses security risks by potentially No change has been made in response to this comment.
+Comment claims that a requirement to explain a denial based on fraud poses security risks by potentially revealing fraud detection mechanisms and anti-fraud protocols to bad actors.
+No change has been made in response to this comment.
 The CCPA directs the Agency to establish rules and procedures to further the purposes of Civil Code § 1798.106, to facilitate consumers' ability to correct inaccurate personal information with the goal of minimizing the administrative burden on them, and to establish standards governing how a business responds to a request for correction, how concerns regarding the accuracy of the information may be resolved, and the steps a business may take to prevent fraud.
 See Civ.
 Code § 1798.185(a)(7), (a)(8)(A)-(C).
-In drafting these regulations, the Agency considered consumers' and businesses' W24-2 W43-12 W69-36 0229 0439 0771
+In drafting these regulations, the Agency considered consumers' and businesses' interests, consistent with the intent and purpose of the CCPA, including providing consumers with control over their personal information, strengthening consumer privacy while giving attention W24-2 W43-12 W69-36 0229 0439 0771